10 More Ways to Reduce Your Word Count in Academic Writing

 Example 6

-Original: Resistance was greater in cells treated with the drug compared with cells left untreated.
+Original: Resistance was greater in cells treated with the drug compared to cells left untreated.
 (14 words, 89 characters)

 Revised: Resistance was greater in cells treated with the drug versus cells left untreated.
 (13 words, 82 characters)